-TRANSFER INFORMATION: Students desiring to transfer should consult their academic advisors and their intended transfer institutions for specific direction in program and course selection.
+TRANSFER: Though this program is not designed for transfer, this degree may be transferable to some four-year colleges.
+Students desiring to transfer should consult their faculty advisor and their intended transfer institution for specific direction in program and course selection.
 More information can also be found at www.brightpoint.edu/academics/transfer/

-PROGRAM OUTCOMES: By the completion of this program, students will be expected to demonstrate an intermediate level of competency in the following skills:
+PROGRAM OUTCOMES: By the completion of this program, students will be expected to demonstrate an introductory level of competency in the following skills:

 - Model appropriate and ethical behavior during criminal justice simulations.

 - Identify and describe each component of the criminal justice system (police, courts, corrections), giving at least 2 examples of each part of the system.